natelgrw/aspector_pipeline/README.md

 ASPECTOR Core is a Cadence Spectre based simulation pipeline that searches a wide Analog design space and fine tunes sizing and bias parameters to meet target circuit performance specs.

+ASPECTOR Core is part of the ASPECTOR suite, a collection of tools for AI-driven op-amp design and analysis.
+It is designed to be used in tandem with ASPECTOR Foundry, a graph based op-amp topology generator.

 Current Version: **1.0.0**

 ## ⚡ Current Features